vmware-tanzu/tanzu-dev-portal/content/blog/spring-dependency-injection/index.md

 }
 ```

-To summarise, before introducing the "Service Locator Pattern", the flow of the program looked like this:
+To summarize, before introducing the "Service Locator Pattern", the flow of the program looked like this:
 1. A request to create a waffle gets handled by `WaffleCreator`’s prepare method
 2. `WaffleCreator` creates the `MacronutrientsProvider`
-3. `WaffleCreator’ uses the `MacronutrientsProvider`
+3. `WaffleCreator` uses the `MacronutrientsProvider`

 After introducing  the `ServiceLocator` class, the flow looks like this:
 1. Config class creates `MacronutrientsProvider` and puts it into the `ServiceLocator` class